telliott99/genealogy/README.md

 I have found both parents for 9/16 of the g5 generation.
 Altogether I have data for about 50 individuals beyond g5.

 I have confirmation that Alanson Elliott's father David's father was a well-known David Elliott with a family extending to about 1651.
-It is believed that Daniel Elliott was transported to the colonies after being on the losing side (he fought for the crown) in one of the battles the Scots fought against Cromwell in 1651.
+It is believed that Daniel Elliott was transported to the colonies after being on the losing side (he fought for the Crown) in one of the battles the Scots fought against Cromwell in 1651.
 His son is famous for testimony at the witchcraft trials in Salem.

 As you may know, T.F.
 Fowler had the very good sense to spend the Civil War in California.
 His second son with his first wife was born there.
+After returning to Texas and marrying Minnie Kuykendall, he went back to California again, and his son Eugene was born in Sacramento in 1870.

 I found Mama Gussie's mother's family.
 Her mother was Abby Ann West and her grandfather was Major David West.
 He fought with Andy Jackson at the battle of New Orleans.